Ferrari V10 engine: Tipo 053 engine (2004)

-Ferrari Tipo 053 is the name of a racing engine from the Italian manufacturer Ferrari, which the team used in Formula 1 in the 2004 season.
+The Ferrari Tipo 053 racing engine was used in the 2004 Formula 1 season.
 The V10 engine was developed under engine chief Paolo Martinelli.

 Type 053 is a completely new development.
 The engine rules introduced for the 2004 season required that each engine last an entire race weekend.
 An illegal engine change would have resulted in a grid penalty of 10 places.
 That is why Ferrari focused on durability and reliability when developing the 053.
 To achieve this goal, all moving parts have been redesigned.
 The weight increased only slightly compared to the predecessor Type 052, which is partly due to the use of new alloys.
 The engine management came from Magneti Marelli.

 For the fourth year running, Technical Director and Paolo Martinelli, assisted by Giles Simon, lead the engine design and operations.
 The engine powered the highly successful Ferrari F2004, that was driven by Michael Schumacher and Rubens Barrichello, and gave Schumacher his fifth and final World Championship with Ferrari at the Belgian Grand Prix, and his seventh Formula One World Championship overall.
 The engine was now designed in accordance with the FIA's new technical regulations for the season, and had to last a full race weekend.
 The engine now produced 865 hp at 18,300 rpm in race trim, and around 920 hp at 19,000 rpm in qualifying mode.
 The engine also now weighed only 92 kg (203 lbs.).

 The Type 053 was only used in the 2004 season and only by Ferrari on the F2004 and Sauber on the Sauber C23.
 However, Sauber used the name PETRONAS 04A for the engine.

 For the San Marino Grand Prix, there was the first stage of development that delivered 920 hp.